 Granted permanent residency in Croatia is a pre-condition to applying for Croatian citizenship in certain scenarios.

 Permanent residency is a mandatory requirement for Croatian citizenship if:

 - You have resided in Croatia continuously for 8 years (citizenship based on naturalization)

-- A child has permanent residence in Croatia and their parent is being granted Croatian citizenship based on naturalization (citizenship based on naturalization)
+- Child has permanent residence in Croatia and their parent is being granted Croatian citizenship based on naturalization (citizenship based on naturalization)

 - You are a spouse of a Croatian citizen with permanent residence in Croatia (citizenship based on a marriage to a Croatian national)